 February 23, 2016 | By Sikh Siyasat Bureau

-The Sikh Council UK has pointed to a letter from Baroness Williams, Parliamentary Under Secretary of State at the Department of Communities and Local Government in which we have been told she has stated, “I can categorically state that no information was given to the Prime Minister or any other member of government, before, during or after Prime Minister Modi’s visit, pertaining to such an issue.”
+This comes in a letter from Baroness Williams, Parliamentary Under Secretary of State at the DCLG who was passed a letter from Sikh Council UK sent to the Prime Minister for her to reply.
+In a clear statement, Baroness Williams says, “I can categorically state that no information was given to the Prime Minister or any other member of government, before, during or after Prime Minister Modi’s visit, pertaining to such an issue.”

 (1) Save Our WhatsApp Number 0091-855-606-7689 to your phone contacts; and

 (2) Send us Your Name via WhatsApp.
 Click Here to Send WhatsApp Message Now.